Getting the Hang of ICD-10 Childhood Obesity: A Mom’s Journey

 Treatability• Over 90% of children with obesity do not receive treatment.

-Lifestyle ChangesOnly about one in five youngsters and teens get the daily exercise they’re supposed to.
+Lifestyle ChangesJust about one in five kids and teens manages to get daily exercise as recommended.

 Therapy• Limited access to qualified healthcare professionals, particularly in underserved communities.